carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/IMPLEMENTATION_NOTES.md

 ### Usage of Sass

-Most components has the following to define CSS:
+Most components have the following to define CSS:

 ```typescript
 import styles from './some-component.scss';